Spacetime approach to force-free magnetospheres: Poynting flux examples

 While energy transport is not physically realizable in the strictly planar configuration \eqref{Fplane}, it \textit{is} realizable in the coaxial case, even for static fields.
 Imagine embedding a finite-length coaxial waveguide in a longitudinal magnetic field, and attaching a conducting disc to one end and a resistor connecting the inner and outer cylinders at the other.
 If the conducting disc is set spinning (while the walls are fixed), it becomes a ``Faraday disk'' electric generator, driving current in the $z$ direction along the inner cylinder and in the opposite direction along the outer cylinder.
 Far from either end, and after initial transients, field takes the form of a uniform magnetic field in the $z$-direction, $B_0 \r \, d\r\w d\vphi$, plus a transverse part, \beq F^{\rm coax \& res}= \frac{1}{2\pi\r}\,d\r \w (\l\, dt +I\, dz). \eeq The constant $\l$ is the linear charge density, which determines the strength of the radial electric field, and the constant $I$ is the current along the $z$ direction in the central conductor, which determines the azimuthal magnetic field strength.
 The linear charge density is fixed by the voltage drop $V$ between the walls (which is in turn fixed by the disk rotation rate and magnetic field strength $B_0$), while the current is given by Ohm's law $V=IR$ in terms of the resistance $R$ of the resistor.
 The static Poynting vector points from the disc to the resistor, and we may regard the Poynting flux as delivering the energy from the agent spinning the wheel to the resistor on the other end.

 The solution \eqref{Fcoax} with $f(u)$ constant arises when we take the special case of \eqref{Fresistor} with $I=-\l$.
 This case is selected by some unremarkable particular value for the resistance, but it can also be selected by a sort of ``no outer boundary'' condition.
 Suppose the waveguide is infinitely long, and that the Faraday disk starts turning at time $t=0$.
 Then at any time the fields should remain zero beyond some distance from the wheel, and we may model this by $F^{\rm propagating} = \theta(vt - z) F^{\rm coax \& res}$, where $\theta$ is the Heaviside step function and $v$ is a constant speed.
 The Maxwell equations then imply $d\theta\w F^{\rm coax \& res}=0$ and $d\theta\w *F^{\rm coax \& res}=0$, which in turn imply $v=1$ and $I=-\l$.
-(Note that this implies the current is null.) \SG{emphasize null current here or in plasma-filled section?} \TJ{Dunno, but we should definitely emphasize it...and understand it even better than I do.} That is, the wavefront propagates at the speed of light, and behind it we are left with the solution \eqref{Fcoax} in the static case.
+(Note that this implies the current is null.)
+That is, the wavefront propagates at the speed of light, and behind it we are left with the solution \eqref{Fcoax} in the static case.